dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

-We have annotated this class with `@EnableWebSecurity` and made it extend `WebSecurityConfigurerAdapter` to take advantage of the default [web security configuration provided by *Spring Security*](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-security.html).
+We have annotated this class with `@EnableWebSecurity` and made it extend `WebSecurityConfigurerAdapter` to take advantage of the default [web security configuration provided by Spring Security](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-security.html).
 This allows us to fine-tune the framework to our needs by overwriting two methods:

-- `configure(HttpSecurity http)`: a method where we can define which resources are public and which are secured—in our case we set the `SIGN_UP_URL` endpoint as being public and everything else as being secured—and also configure custom security filter in the *Spring Security filter chain*.
+- `configure(HttpSecurity http)`: a method where we can define which resources are public and which are secured.
+In our case, we set the `SIGN_UP_URL` endpoint as being public and everything else as being secured.
+We also configure custom security filter in the Spring Security filter chain.
 - `configure(AuthenticationManagerBuilder auth)`: a method where we defined a custom implementation of [`UserDetailsService`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/userdetails/UserDetailsService.html) to load user-specific data in the security framework.
 We have also used this method to set the encrypt method used by our application (`BCryptPasswordEncoder`).

-*Spring Security* doesn't comes with a concrete implementation of `UserDetailsService` that we could use out of the box with our in-memory database.
+Spring Security doesn't come with a concrete implementation of `UserDetailsService` that we could use out of the box with our in-memory database.
 Therefore, we create a new class called `UserDetailsServiceImpl` in the `com.auth0.samples.authapi.user` package to provide one:

 ```java
 package com.auth0.samples.authapi.user;